 Stockholm in a day?
 The vibrant capital city of Sweden has tons to offer visiting tourists and business travelers alike and it would be easy to spend a week here exploring the city.

-Reflecting on my business trip to Sweden, I compiled a list of things I would include in a perfect one day Stockholm itinerary.
+I've visited Stockholm a few times for work.
+Reflecting on my business trips to Sweden, I compiled a list of things I would include in a perfect one day Stockholm itinerary.
 Here are my recommendations for how to spend a day in Stockholm.

 Start your 1 day in Stockholm with cake and coffee Swedish style with fika at Vete-Katten.
 Located in the heart of Stockholm City Center, Vete-Katten is a warren of indoor and outdoor seating areas and offers a few tempting pastry counters.